-We use social plug-ins (media buttons, media boxes) on our website.
+We use social plug-ins (media buttons) on our website.
 These are small box-like buttons.
 Click on them to place the content of our website under your profile in social network sites and/or to "share" or "like" our website.

 If you click on such a button, a link will be established between our website and the social network to which you subscribe.
 Aside from the respective content, the social network provider will receive other personal information.
 This includes the information that you visit our website at that time.

-For the integration of the social plug-in, we use the Shariff Solution.
-This solution by c't and Heise prevents your device from creating a link to the social network merely because you visit a website featuring a social plug-in button without clicking on it.
-This means, our website transmits information to the social network site only after you have clicked on the media button.
+For the integration of the social plug-in we use the Shariff Solution.
+This solution prevents your device from creating a link to the social network merely because you visit a website featuring a social plug-in button without clicking on it.
+This means that a link is only established if and when you click on the social plug-in button.

 Based on the agreement according to Article 6 Para.
 1, page 1 lit. f GDPR, we use components (videos) of YouTube, LLC, 901 Cherry Avenue, 94066 San Bruno, CA (USA) (in the following referred to as ‘YouTube’), a company of Google Inc., Amphitheatre Parkway, 94043 Mountain View (USA), (in the following referred to as ‘Google’).

 In the process, we use the ‘extended data protection mode’ option provided by YouTube.